 SUVs are common among families and individuals alike, as well as one of the most popular vehicle types in America.
 SUVs are typically known for spacious third-row seating, safety features, and flexibility to satisfy many purposes (families, hauling, traveling).
 Volkswagen, Toyota, and Chevrolet are among the popular manufacturers of SUVs.

-Pickup trucks can be functional and comfortable, with single or extended cabs, and bed sizes for all manners of cargo needs.
+A pickup truck can be functional and comfortable, with single or extended cabs, and bed sizes for all manners of cargo needs.
 The high-torque engines in trucks make them effective for towing.
+A lot of towing companies make sure that they have the strongest engines to do the job.
 Trucks may be an ideal choice if hauling trailers or campers is necessary.
+Towing companies use these strong trucks to help cars get out of hazardous situations.
 The four-wheel-drive capabilities of most trucks make them effective vehicles for navigating hard to maneuver sandy or wet roads that may be traveled by nature-lovers or farmers.
 Ford, Dodge and Chevy are three of the leading truck manufacturers.

 Minivans offer interior passenger space suitable for large families.
 Many models also feature fold-down seating that expands interior cargo space.
 Minivans also have high-horsepower engines with towing capabilities.
 Popular manufacturers of minivans include Chrysler and Dodge.